ChurchCRM/CRM/docs/user-guide/Sunday-School-Kiosk.md

 # Sunday School Kiosk Operation

-Sunday School kiosks give teachers more information about the
+Sunday School kiosks streamlines the attendance process for teachers by providing a very simple touch-based interface for both marking attendance, and alerting parents.

 ## Checking In